-School or Division School of Pure and Applied Sciences Program or Certificate AA General Education Program Proposed by (faculty only) Dr. Ivana Ilic, Don Ransford Presenter (faculty only) Don Ransford Note that the presenter (faculty) listed about ove must be present at the Curriculum Committee meeting ool or Division and be resubmitted for a later date.
+School or Division School of Pure and Applied Sciences Program or Certificate AA General Education Program Proposed by (faculty only) Dr. Ivana Ilic, Don Ransford Presenter (faculty only) Don Ransford Note that the presenter (faculty) listed abo ove must be present at the Curriculum Committee meeting ool or Division and be resubmitted for a later date.
 Submission date 2/28/2020 All Curriculum proposals require approval of the Curriculum Committee and the Provost.
 Final approval or denial of a proposal is reflecte d on the completed and signed proposal.
-Approve ☐ Do Not Approve Mary R. Mycis 4/8/2020 Curriculum Committee Chair Signature Date Registar's office is 1 equestiong 2020 eff. date.
-Control of the Contro 0 ☐ Approve ☐ Do Not Approve Provost Signature Date 1 All Curriculum proposals require review by the Office of Accountability & Effectiveness. ☐ Reviewed Office of Accountability & Effectiveness Sign nature Date
+Approve Do Not Approve · · Curriculum Committee Chair Signature Date Approve Do Not Approve Provost Signature Date All Curriculum proposals require review by the Office of Accountability & Effectiveness.
+Reviewed Office of Accountability & Effectiveness Signature Date Section I, Important Dates and Endorsements Required